Pharns/Pharns/homelab-setup/README.md

 5. **Making It Secure**
    - Updated everything to the latest versions
    - Added extra security measures
-   - Set up regular backups (because better safe than sorry!)
+   - Set up regular backups (better safe than sorry!)

 ### What I've Learned